 Through a blend of classroom instruction and practical hands-on training, Medical Office Administration students receive an in-depth education in computer data entry of patient information; patient files; filing systems and records; insurance claim filing; and billing and coding.

-Contact us today to find out more about how to become a medical office administration specialist on Long Island.
+Contact admissions today to find out more about how to become a medical office administration specialist on Long Island, New York.